animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-To use Spring Data for Apache Geode to configure specific Apache Geode Regions to appropriately apply the expiration policy to your application domain objects annotated with `@Expiration`-based annotations, you must:
+To use Spring Data for GemFire to configure specific Apache Geode Regions to appropriately apply the expiration policy to your application domain objects annotated with `@Expiration`-based annotations, you must: